spdx/Spdx-Java-Library/README.md

 There are a couple of static classes that help common usage scenarios:

-- org.spdx.library.SPDXModelFactory supports the creation of specific model objects
+- org.spdx.library.SpdxModelFactory supports the creation of specific model objects
 - org.spdx.library.model.license.LicenseInfoFactory supports the parsing of SPDX license expressions, creation, and comparison of SPDX licenses

+The first thing that needs to be done in your implementation is call `SpdxModelFactory.init()` - this will load all the supported versions.

-## Update for new properties or classes
+## Update for new versions of the spec
 To update Spdx-Java-Library, the following is a very brief checklist:

-  1. Update the SpdxContants with any new or changed properties and classes
-  2. Update the Java code representing the model
-  3. Update the SpdxComparer/SpdxFileComparer in the org.spdx.compare package
+  1. Create a Java .jar file for the new version which contains an implementation of `ISpdxModelInfo` - typically named SpdxModelInfoVXXX - where XXX is the version of the spec.
+  2. Update the SpdxModelFactory source file to load the model info by adding the line `ModelRegistry.getModelRegistry().registerModel(new SpdxModelInfoVXXX());` in the static block at the very beginning of the class.
+  3. If there are any conversions that are needed when copying to or from the new model version, add conversion code to the `ModelCopyConverter` class.
-  4. Update unit tests
+  4. Update SpdxModelFactory unit test for the highest version check

 ## Development Status
-Note: This library is mostly stable, but may contain some defects.
+Note: This library is currently unstable, and under development.
 Reviews, suggestions are welcome.
 Please enter an issue with any suggestions.